brunotrevizan/quarkus_redis/README.md

 # Quarkus Redis Project - Version 3.14.3

 This project demonstrates the usage of Quarkus 3.14.3 with Redis, implementing two different repositories: RedisLowLevelAPIRepository and RedisHighLevelAPIRepository.
-Each repository provides an alternative way to connect and interact with Redis.
+Each repository provides an alternative way to connect and interact with Redis.<br>
-Features
+Features:

     Quarkus 3.14.3
     Redis operations